-$$N^2 = \frac{g}{T_p} \frac{\partial T_p}{\partial h} \,, \tag{8}$$
+$$N^2 = \frac{g}{T{\rm p}} \frac{\partial T{\rm p}}{\partial h},\tag{8}$$

-$T_p(h,t) = T(h,t) + \gamma_a h$ is the potential temperature, T(h,t) is the temperature of the air, $\gamma_a = 0.0098$ deg/m is the dry-adiabatic lapse rate, and $\partial T_p(h,t)/\partial h = \partial T(h,t)/\partial h + \gamma_a$.
+$T{\rm p}(h,t) = T(h,t) + \gamma{\rm a}h$ is the potential temperature, T(h,t) is the temperature of the air, $\gamma{\rm a} = 0.0098$ °/m is the dryadiabatic lapse rate, and $\partial T{\rm p}(h,t)/\partial h = \partial T(h,t)/\partial h + \gamma{\rm a}$.
 The gradient Richardson number can be used to estimate the turbulent mixing layer height (Helmis et al., 2012; Petenko et al., 2019; Gibert et al., 2011).

 For additional proof of the suitability of the method for estimating the turbulent mixing layer height from lidar data obtained with the use of conical scanning, we conducted a lidar experiment with concurrent measurement of the temperature.
-The experiment was conducted from April 8 to May 6 of 2020.
-The temperature was measured by the MTP-5 microwave temperature profiler (Atmospheric Technology, Dolgoprudnyi, Moscow, Russia).
+The experiment was conducted from 8 April to 6 May 2020.
+The temperature was measured by the MTP-5 microwave temperature profiler (Atmospheric Technology, Dolgoprudny, Moscow, Russia).
 This profiler is widely used in atmospheric research currently.
-The accuracy of temperature measurement and experience of the use of this device in the atmospheric boundary layer research is discussed in Refs.
-51-58 which are cited in Banakh et al., 2020.
-The temperature profiler and the wind lidar Stream Line were installed on the roof of the Institute of Atmospheric Optics (IAO) building in Tomsk (56.475504 N, 85.048225 E) four kilometers from the Basic Experimental Observatory.
+The accuracy of temperature measurement and experience of the use of this device in the atmospheric boundary layer research is discussed in references 51-58 cited in Banakh et al. (2020).
+The temperature profiler and the wind lidar StreamLine were installed on the roof of the Institute of Atmospheric Optics (IAO) building in Tomsk (56.475504° N, 85.048225° E) 4 km from the Basic Experimental Observatory.
 The profiler provided measurements of the vertical temperature profiles every 5 min, with a resolution of 25 m for heights from 0 to 100 m and a resolution of 50 m for heights from 100 to 1000 m with respect to the height of its installation.
-As a result, we obtained the height-temporal distributions of the air temperature T(h,t).
-In calculating the derivative $\partial T_p(h,t)/\partial h$ and the parameter N^2 (8), we used the temperature measurement data averaged over a 10-min period.
+As a result, we obtained the height-temporal distributions of the air temperature T(h, t).
+In calculating the derivative $\partial T{p}(h, t)/\partial h$ and the parameter N^2 (Eq.
+8), we used the temperature measurement data averaged over a 10 min period.
 Then, the Richardson number Ri was calculated by Eq.
 (7).
 The mean horizontal wind velocity U and its derivative $\partial U/\partial h$ in Eq.
-(7) were assessed from the lidar data averaged, as with the temperature, over a 10-min period (10 scans).
+(7) were assessed from the lidar data averaged, as with the temperature, over a 10 min period (10 scans).
 The parameters and geometry of the lidar measurements were the same as those in July 2019.
 The scanning was carried out at an elevation angle of 60° .

-In contrast to uniquely high SNR for lidar Stream Line in July 2019, during this experiment the signal-to-noise ratio was rather low.
-It did not allow us to obtain estimates of the wind velocity with an acceptable error at heights above 800 m - 1 km.
-The threshold value - 16 dB providing an acceptable error of estimation of the dissipation rate by the method used (Smalikho and Banakh, 2017), the signal-to-noise ratio could take at heights 400-500 m and lower.
-As a consequence, the relative errors of estimation of the turbulence energy dissipation rate and the turbulent mixing layer height could exceed 30% starting from heights of 400 m and lower.
-Moreover, the weather was rainy and snowy during the experiment often and not all the measurement data could be used in processing.
-Nevertheless, the height-temporal distributions of the dissipation rate obtained in the experiment allowed us to monitor the turbulent mixing layer height by the threshold $Thr{\varepsilon} = 10^{-4} \, \text{m}^2/\text{s}^3$ in many cases.
+In contrast to uniquely high SNR for lidar StreamLine in July 2019, during this experiment the signal-to-noise ratio was rather low.
+It did not allow us to obtain estimates of the wind velocity with an acceptable error at heights above 800 m-1 km.
+The condition SNR > -16 dB, which provides an acceptable error in estimating the dissipation rate by the method used (Smalikho and Banakh, 2017), was violated at heights above 400 m.
+As a consequence, the relative errors of estimation of the turbulence energy dissipation rate and the turbulent mixing layer height could exceed 30 % starting from heights of 400 m.
+Moreover, the weather was rainy and snowy during the experiment often, and not all the measurement data could be used in processing.
+Nevertheless, the height-temporal distributions of the dissipation rate obtained in the experiment allowed us to monitor the turbulent mixing layer height by the threshold Thr{ε} = 10-4 m2/s3 in many cases.